 Instead of using a link resolver, Quicklinks use a link that is centrally generated, based on your rights.

 Quicklinks appear for a record under the following conditions:

 The record has sufficient metadata including a DOI or a provider ID to support reliable links.

 You have full text rights for this record and at least one provider that supports Quicklinks from a collection in Alma/SFX that has a DBID.
 If your activation source in Alma is a collection without a DBID (for example, a locally created collection, which is displayed on the Primo UI as Alma/SFX local collection), the Quicklinks do not appear.
 This restriction is enabled to provide close quality control for Quicklinks and may be removed at a later stage.

 For a list of providers who currently support Quicklinks, see Quicklinks Provider List.

 On/off: This feature is disabled by default, but you can enable as needed per view:

-(Primo VE) Set the Display Quick Links parameter to true on the General tab of the View Configuration page (Configuration Menu > Discovery > Display Configuration > Configure Views).
+(Primo VE) Select the Display Quick Links checkbox on the General tab of the View Configuration page (Configuration Menu > Discovery > Display Configuration > Configure Views).

 (Primo) Set the enable_quicklink_icons parameter to true in the View Properties mapping table (Primo Home > General > Mapping Tables).